Washington,

 Gallaudet University

 Situated in northeast Washington, D.C., the university was initially surrounded by farmland and has since been hemmed in by gridded urban and industrial development, with a rail depot located directly north.
 Olmsted and Vaux’s plan called for dense border plantings and a meandering circulation network designed to provide choreographed passages of scenery.
-As suggested by the firm, the southwest corner of the campus was purchased to house faculty residences separated from academic buildings by an open field, today known as Olmsted Green.
+As recommended by the firm, the southwest corner of the campus was purchased to house faculty residences separated from academic buildings by an open field, today known as Olmsted Green.
 Early buildings include the flagship Chapel Hall (1871), prominently overlooking the main entrance on Florida Avenue, the President’s House (1869), and College Hall (1878), all by Withers.

 Location and Nearby Landscapes